coolyrat/grpc-gateway-merge-test/README.md

-> from the apidocs.swagger.json, except to have
+from the apidocs.swagger.json, expect to see
 >
 >"paths./a.get.summary": "here is MethodA comment"
 >